-The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool which require checking for correct for fitting by the owner.
+The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool which require checking for correct fitting before installation.

 Before attempting to operate the stove, it is essential that you read this manual thoroughly and carefully follow all instructions given.
 In doing so you will ensure the safety of yourself and that of others around you, and you can also look forward to the product giving you long and satisfactory service.